 Step 5: Execute the Plan

 Once you have the strategy and the plan, you have to get the team on board.
 With their buy-in the whole thing becomes a reality.
 They are accountable for executing the plan.
 Program managers will give them direction, monitor their progress and regularly meet with them to get feedback and make sure the plan is on track.

 Even if strategic initiatives are more than just a project, managing them is like a project.
 ProjectManager.com is software that organizes everything in your project and has the tools managers and their teams need to see a strategic initiative to a successful conclusion.

 Roll Out Implementation Plans

-Program managers can add start and end dates to each task, link dependencies and then assign team members to those tasks.
+Program managers can add start and end dates to each task on the task list, link dependencies and then assign team members to those tasks.
 Team members can collaborate and work better together.
 They can comment, tag other project members, who are notified by email and can then collaborate on the task.

 Resolve Bottlenecks and Track Issues

 Bottlenecks will ruin even the best laid strategic plans.
 ProjectManager.com avoids those delays with its kanban board view, which keeps teams focused on one task at a time, only delivering new tasks when there is the capacity and resources available.
 Also, program managers get transparency into the team’s progress.

 Track Progress with Dashboards

 There are going to be other issues that arise, and the sooner they are identified, the sooner they can be resolved.
 ProjectManager.com helps you find them with its real-time dashboard for a bird’s eye view.